Canadian Hydrogen Intensity Mapping Experiment

-in the Redshift (z) range of .8 to 2.5 (Hydrogen Intensity Mapping).
+in the redshift range of 0.8 to 2.5 (hydrogen intensity mapping).

 It consists of four cylindrical reflectors in a static

 It views half the sky by sweeping out a